markjprice/cs11dotnet7/docs/sql-server/README.md

-# Using Microsoft SQL Server for Windows
+# Using SQL Server for Windows

 Microsoft offers various editions of its popular and capable SQL Server product for Windows, Linux, and Docker containers.
 We will use a free version that can